yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 team morale booster.

 **Don't Rule; Make Rules and Plans**.
-Nothing demotivates more than an upredictable manager.
+Nothing demotivates more than an unpredictable manager.
 For the team, you are an abstraction of the entire world around the team.
 They see the reality through the prism of your personality.
 What you tell them about the reality is what they perceive.
 If you are unpredictable, the reality is unpredictable and scary for them.
-To avoid that, stop making decisions that are based on your personal and momentary judgement.
+To avoid that, stop making decisions that are based on your personal and momentary judgment.
 Instead, make decisions that are based on the rules you've defined upfront and plans you've drawn beforehand.
 First, create a plan for team growth and announce it to everybody.
-The plan should include risks and their mitigations.
+The plan should include risks and their mitigation actions.
 The plan should say who will be fired first when or if the project goes down.
 The plan should give a predictable and measurable picture of the reality around your office.
 It should be a map of terrain you're going to cross with your team.
 When it's time to make